garylirocks/quickrefs/azure-sql.markdown

   - Sorting operations
 - Azure SQL
   - Always place `tempdb` on local SSD
-  - Number of files scaled with number of vCores, up to 16
+  - Number of files scaled with number of vCores, up to 8
+    - If contention still exists with 8 files, increase to 4 * vCores count
-    - SQL MI: fixed 12 files
+  - SQL MI: 12 files by default, max.
+128
   - Size of `tempdb` scaled per number of vCores

 ### DB configuration